stayallive/wp-sentry/readme.txt

 (Optionally) define a version of your site; by default the theme version will be used.
 This is used for tracking at which version of your site the error occurred.
 When combined with release tracking this is a very powerful feature.

-`define( 'WP_SENTRY_VERSION', 'v3.5.1' );`
+`define( 'WP_SENTRY_VERSION', 'v3.6.0' );`

 (Optionally) define an environment of your site.
 Defaults to `unspecified`.

 `define( 'WP_SENTRY_ENV', 'production' );`

-== Filters ==
-This plugin provides filters to plugin/theme developers.

-For more information have a look at the README.md file: https://github.com/stayallive/wp-sentry/blob/master/README.md#filters.
+_For more information and documentation have a look at the [README.md](https://github.com/stayallive/wp-sentry/blob/v3.6.0/README.md) file._

 == Changelog ==
+= 3.6.0 =

+- Update Sentry Browser to version 5.15.5
+- Added a way to filter the Browser SDK options and/or disable loading the Browser SDK using JavaScript (https://github.com/stayallive/wp-sentry/blob/v3.6.0/README.md#advanced-client-side-hook)

 = 3.5.1 =

 - Fix scope data (user context & tags etc.) being lost when set before the `after_setup_theme` hook